 I wanted to carry on with my own sanctuary and head for charitable status, with an education package that I started with ‘Furness Owls’, as well as the public displays that I was giving in the South Lakes area.
 I knew that there was a large and growing list of owls that were in need of help due to the aforementioned issues, so in April 2009 my wife and I started ‘Wise Owl World’ (now named ‘The Owl Sanctuary’).
 Firstly hiring 2 owls to display from ‘Furness Owls’, before taking on our own owls as and when we rescued them and had made sure that they:

 · Would not have the ability to return to the wild and survive on their own.

 · Were happy to be handled in public.

-We now have our own inventory of hand reared and rescued owls traveling around Cumbria and North Lancashire, I, with the help of a very small team, encourage everyone to enjoy and appreciate these beautiful birds and the web of life on which they depend.
-We are running a very exiting Schools Education Programme, visiting Residential Care Homes, Groups, Associations, Clubs with a customer/support base growing day by day.
+We now have our own inventory of hand reared and rescued owls traveling around Cumbria and North Lancashire.
+I, along with Nicola Dawes who joined several years ago and will take over the sanctuary when the time comes, encourage everyone to enjoy and appreciate these beautiful birds and the web of life on which they depend.
+We are running a very exiting Schools Education Programme, visiting Residential Care Homes, Groups, Associations, and Clubs with a customer/support base growing day by day.

 We are a non profitable charity (1184837) and therefore we rely on donations from the generous general public to keep running.The money raised on this page will go towards the welfare of the owls and this includes: food, rent (aviaries), fuel, medicines/veterinary treatment, and general day to day items (cleaning materials,etc).
 Any little donation helps and thank you in advance from myself, Nic and most importantly the owls for supporting The Owl Sanctuary!